learning-web/learning-web.github.io/types.md

 a project on Noether's theorem should have some rudiemntary understanding of the Lagrangian formulation and Hamiltonian formulation of classical mechanics. <br><br>

 The deliverable is typically a pdf file that summarizes the learnings and results gathered during the project.

+## Research Projects

+The  primary goal of a research project is to discover previously-unknown truths.